Inventions of the 21st Century

 Massive damage to concrete during almost 10 decades caused leakages of underground water and crude oil through the concrete from overlying geological deposits.

-INTERNAL APPLICATION OF SHIELDCRETE
+INTERNAL APPLICATION OF PLASTCRETE

 The mix design is simple - a rationed blend of sand, cement, KALMATRON® KF-A and water.
 Slump of the batch at 3 1/2" allowed to avoid sliding of fresh shotcrete from the soaked vertical surfaces and for stopping persistent leaks with highest performance of application.

-The creamy effect seen in the SHIELDCRETE mix, with a water to cement ratio below 0.42 achieved with KALMATRON® KF-A application as 17 Lbs/cu. yd.
+with a water to cement ratio below 0.42 achieved with KALMATRON® KF-A application as 17 Lbs/cu. yd.

 Shotcreting has been done with a minimum of rebound, immediate adhesion, and one pass 1/2" to 3/4" thick application.
 This is another advantage of the "Creamy effect" achieved by KALMATRON® KF-A

+Since thickness of the coat is not uniformed some places have had spotty leakages of crude oil.
 A patch of KALMATRON® KF-C stops an oil leak on the ceiling in a one step application.

-EXTERNAL APPLICATION OF SHIELDCRETE
+EXTERNAL APPLICATION OF PLASTCRETE

-The Robotic Arm used for SHIELDCRETE application provides a wide range of thickness from 1/4" to 1 foot with consistent homogeneity of applied layers.
+The Robotic Arm used for PLASTCRETE application provides a wide range of thickness from 1/4" to 1 foot with consistent homogeneity of applied layers.
 The Robotic Arm makes application possible from uppermost point of the structure to the ground line by one operator.

 KalmatronWorld@aol.com

-www.kalmatron.com www.builditstrong.com
+www.kalmatron.com

 email me